ABOUT The High Holy Days at

 We also include poetic and interpretive readings on the Rosh Hashanah themes of creation, humanity, universalism and compassion – and on the Yom Kippur themes of prayer-meditation, repentance and tzedakah (justice and good deeds).

 We have a unique and modern Shofar service on late Rosh Hashanah morning, including American folk melodies.
-On Yom Kippur Afternoon there are many deeply spiritual, contemporary English readings.
+On Yom Kippur Afternoon there are many deeply spiritual, contemporary English readings as well as 20th century secular – yet quite spiritual – vocal music.

 Is congregational participation encouraged?